devcontainers/templates/README.md

 ### Creating your own collection of templates

-The [template distribution specification](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-templates-distribution.md) outlines a pattern for community members and organizations to self-author templates in repositories they control.
+The [Dev Container Template specification](https://containers.dev/implementors/templates-distribution/#distribution) outlines a pattern for community members and organizations to self-author templates in repositories they control.

-A [GitHub Action](https://github.com/devcontainers/action) is available to help bootstrap self-authored templates.
+A starter repository [devcontainers/template-starter](https://github.com/devcontainers/template-starter) and [GitHub Action](https://github.com/devcontainers/action) is available to help bootstrap self-authored templates.

 We are eager to hear your feedback on self-authoring!
 Please provide comments and feedback on [spec issue #71](https://github.com/devcontainers/spec/issues/71).